ucsb-cs156-s25/jpa03-yuecao365/README.md

 You can also append `/swagger-ui/index.html` to the URL manually when running on Dokku.

-# To run React Storybook locally (for development)

-* cd into frontend
-* use: `npm run storybook`
-* This should put the storybook on http://localhost:6006
-* Additional stories are added under frontend/src/stories

-You can also see the storybook for the main branch and all open pull requests on the github pages site associated with the repo; see [/docs/github-pages.md](/docs/github-pages.md) for more info.

-* For documentation on React Storybook, see: <https://storybook.js.org/>

 # To generate javadoc (locally, for development)